firecracker-microvm/firecracker-go-sdk/README.md

   the VM.
 This is referred to as a "static network interface".
 * Create a tap device via [CNI](https://github.com/containernetworking/cni) plugins, which will then be attached to the VM automatically by the SDK.
-This is referred to as a "CNI network interface"
+This is referred to as a "CNI-configured network interface"

 ### CNI
-If a VM is configured with a CNI network interface, by default CNI configuration files will be sought from `/etc/cni/conf.d` and CNI plugins will be sought under `/opt/cni/bin` (both of these values can be overridden via API fields).
+If a VM is configured with a CNI-configured network interface, by default CNI configuration files will be sought from `/etc/cni/conf.d` and CNI plugins will be sought under `/opt/cni/bin` (both of these values can be overridden via API fields).